asaini7567/AI-ML-Projects/README.md

 # AI-ML-Projects
-A collection of AI/ML Projects
+A collection of AI/ML Projects I have completed thus far.